pretix/pretix/doc/api/resources/items.rst

 require_approval                      boolean                    If ``True``, orders with this product will need to be
-                                                                 approved by the event organizer before they can be paid. generate_tickets                      boolean                    If ``False``, tickets are never generated for this product, regardless of other settings.
+                                                                 approved by the event organizer before they can be paid. require_bundling                      boolean                    If ``True``, this item is only available as part of bundles. generate_tickets                      boolean                    If ``False``, tickets are never generated for this product, regardless of other settings.
 If ``True``, tickets are generated even if this is a